Last Updated on October 29, 2023

 Cause and Pathophysiology of Transient Synovitis Hip

-In about 50% cases, a history of upper respiratory tract infection, pharyngitis, bronchitis, or otitis media could be elicited.
+In about half of the cases, there would be a history of upper respiratory tract infection like pharyngitis, bronchitis, or otitis media.

 The patient lies supine and the examiner gently rolls the limb from side to side.
 Involuntary muscle guarding is seen on the affected side as compared to other side.

 Examination of the knee, the spine, sacroiliac joint, and abdomen is usually normal.

 Inflammatory markers like CRP and ESR are elevated slightly.
 White blood cell count may be slightly elevated.